-If there is no direct equivalent to a foreign course in the local module catalog, but the module fits thematically into the field of „Data Management“, „Data Analyses“ or „Projects and Seminars“, then an indirect recognition can take place as "Additional Course Data Management“, „Additional Course Data Analyses“ or „Additional Course Projects and Seminars“.
-In total, the recognized courses may not exceed 18 ECTS.
+If the Mannheim module catalog contains no direct equivalent to the course you wish to complete at your host university, but the module contents fit one of the areas ”Data Management“, ”Data Analyses“ or ”Projects and Seminars“, it may be recognized indirectly as "Additional Course Data Management“, ”Additional Course Data Analyses“ or ”Additional Course Projects and Seminars“.
+Bear in mind, however, that the sum of credits awarded for these courses must not exceed 18 ECTS credits in total.

-Once you have been approved for a partner university (in the case of Free Movers the approval comes directly from the foreign university), you should start to take care of your Learning Agreement.
-You should make the Learning Agreement before you go abroad.
-Thus you are on the safe side and know what courses abroad are then approved here for your studies.
+Once you have been accepted by a partner university (in the case of free movers, the acceptance letter will come directly from the university abroad), you should start filling out your Learning Agreement.
+We strongly advise you to conclude the agreement before you go abroad.
+That way, you are on the safe side and already know beforehand which courses will be recognized for your studies at home.

-Your documents will be checked and then the scores are converted.
-Foreign notes will be recognized at the University of Mannheim on the basis of these conversion tables.
-Following the examination then you will get back your originals, the student service office receives a copy.
+Your documents will then be checked and your grades converted.
+Grades obtained abroad will be recognized by the University of Mannheim on the basis of these conversion tables.
+After your documents have been checked, we will return the originals to you and transmit a copy to Student Services.

 Fundamentals (0 – 14 ECTS)

-The goal of the fundamentals block is to align the previous knowledge of students from different degree programs.
-Graduates from computer science and mathematics acquire the required knowledge in empirical research (in particular, data collection and multivariate statistics).
-Graduates from the social sciences and other fields acquire the required knowledge in computer science (in particular, programming and database technology).
+The goal of the Fundamentals area is to align the different knowledge students acquired in their previous degree programs.
+Graduates of computer science and mathematics programs will acquire the knowledge required in empirical research (in particular, data collection and multivariate statistics).
+Graduates of social sciences programs and other fields will acquire the knowledge required in computer science (in particular, programming and database technology).

 Data Management (24 – 36 ECTS)